 Front row, from left to right:

-- Lianna Mah, M.Eng., FEC, P.Eng.
-(APEGBC) – Award for the Support of Women in the Engineering Profession
+- Mary Wells, PhD, P.Eng.
+(PEO): Awards for the Support for Women in the Engineering Profession

-Each year, Engineers Canada, in partnership with Manulife and TD Insurance Meloche Monnex, award six cash prizes totalling $60,0000 to professional engineers who are returning to university.
+Each year, in partnership with Manulife and TD Insurance, Engineers Canada awards six cash prizes totalling $60,000 to professional engineers returning to university to further their studies.
+The recipients of the 2017 scholarships were:

 From left to right: